PeterRoschke/WhisperDictation/README.md

 - An OpenAI API key
 - A working microphone
 - Windows OS (MacOS and Linux support planned)
+- Node.js and npm (for building from source)

+## Installation

+### Building from Source

+1. Download the source code
+2. Run `scripts/redeploy.ps1` to set up the extension locally.
+This script will:
+   - Install dependencies
+   - Download necessary FFmpeg binaries (if not present)
+   - Build and package the extension
+   - Install it in your VS Code/Cursor environment
+3. Reload your VS Code/Cursor window when prompted

+The redeploy script handles all necessary setup, including:

+- Installing npm dependencies
+- Downloading and configuring FFmpeg
+- Building and packaging the extension
+- Installing it in the correct location

+### After Installation

+1. Set your OpenAI API key:

+   - When first using the extension, you'll be prompted to enter your API key
+   - You can update your API key anytime using the "Whisper Dictation: Update OpenAI API Key" command
+   - Your API key is stored securely in the system's credential store
+   - If your API key becomes invalid or expires, you'll be prompted to enter a new one

+2. Configure your microphone:
+   - Click the microphone icon in the status bar or use the "Whisper Dictation: Select Audio Device" command
+   - Choose your preferred microphone from the list
+   - The selection will be saved for future use

 ## Extension Settings